nrkno/core-components/packages/core-suggest/readme.md

 Despite having a native [`<datalist>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist) element for autocomplete lists, there are several issues regarding [browser support](https://caniuse.com/#feat=details), varying [accessibility](http://accessibleculture.org/articles/2012/03/screen-readers-and-details-summary/) support as well as no ability for custom styling or custom behavior.

 ### Why is there only a subset of aria attributes in use?
-Despite well documented [examples in the aria 1.1 spesification](https://www.w3.org/TR/2017/NOTE-wai-aria-practices-1.1-20171214/examples/combobox/aria1.1pattern/listbox-combo.html), "best practice" simply becomes unusable in several screen reader due to implementation differences. `core-input` aims to provide a equally good user experience regardless if a screen reader passes events to browser or not (events are often hijacked for quick-navigation).
+Despite well documented [examples in the aria 1.1 spesification](https://www.w3.org/TR/2017/NOTE-wai-aria-practices-1.1-20171214/examples/combobox/aria1.1pattern/listbox-combo.html), "best practice" simply becomes unusable in several screen reader due to implementation differences. `core-suggest` aims to provide a equally good user experience regardless if a screen reader passes events to browser or not (events are often hijacked for quick-navigation).
 Several techniques and attributes have been thoroughly tested:

 - `aria-activedescendant`/`aria-selected` - ignored in Android, lacks indication of list length in JAWS</li>
 - `aria-owns` - full list is read for every keystroke in NVDA</li>